ClusterHQ/flocker/docs/tutorial/vagrant-setup.rst

 Setup
 =====

-#TODO Talk about the purpose of this setup.
+# TODO Talk about the purpose of this setup.
 Vagrant is one way to get nodes but probably not an interesting way except in the tutorial.
 Auth for non-Vagrant machines will be different, eg.
-# TODO make it clear that mongoDB is the special case and this can be done with any application

 Before you can deploy anything with Flocker you'll need a node onto which to deploy it.
 To make this easier, this tutorial includes and assumes the use of a :download:`Vagrant configuration <Vagrantfile>` which will boot two VMs that can serve as Flocker nodes.